-- 1) A quorum of 50% + 1 of the voting members is needed for all Executive Committee actions. - 2) A quorum of two-thirds (2/3) of the voting members is needed to make any financial decisions, and constitutional or legal code change.

-F) Duties and Powers of the Advisory Committee:

-- Responsible for working with A.S. advisors to manage the operations of the Committee office. - 2) Promote and expand the services of the A.S.
-Food Bank.

-- 3) Coordinate on-going donations campaigns such as food-drives, bin-collecting, door-knocking in Isla Vista and Santa Barbara, monetary donations via paypal, etc. - 4) Create and sustain long-term relationships with on-campus service departments and administrators, local businesses, donors, and community agencies, and food bank services at universities across the state and nation. - 5) Be aware of issues related to food and financial need on campus, locally, nationally and in the University of California system. - 6) Act as a reference point for student social services related to food and financial need at UCSB and in the greater Santa Barbara community. - 7) Work to educate the campus on issues pertaining to student food and financial need.

-G) Duties of the Chairperson:

-- 1) Hold a minimum of two (2) weekly office hours. - 2) Schedules and chairs weekly office meetings of the AS Food Bank. - 3) Reports to the A.S.
+- 3) All terms shall begin at the beginning of Summer Session and end at the termination of the Spring quarter. - E) Voting: - 1) A quorum of 50% + 1 of the voting members is needed for all Executive Committee actions. - 2) A quorum of two-thirds (2/3) of the voting members is needed to make any financial decisions, and constitutional or legal code change. - F) Duties and Powers of the Advisory Committee: - 1) Responsible for working with A.S. advisors to manage the operations of the Committee office. - 2) Promote and expand the services of the A.S.
+Food Bank. - 3) Coordinate on-going donations campaigns such as food-drives, bin-collecting, doorknocking in Isla Vista and Santa Barbara, monetary donations via paypal, etc. - 4) Create and sustain long-term relationships with on-campus service departments and administrators, local businesses, donors, and community agencies, and food bank services at universities across the state and nation. - 5) Be aware of issues related to food and financial need on campus, locally, nationally and in the University of California system. - 6) Act as a reference point for student social services related to food and financial need at UCSB and in the greater Santa Barbara community. - 7) Work to educate the campus on issues pertaining to student food and financial need. - G) Duties of the Chairperson: - 1) Hold a minimum of two (2) weekly office hours. - 2) Schedules and chairs weekly office meetings of the AS Food Bank. - 3) Reports to the A.S.
 President, Vice Presidents, and the Senate.
 The Chairperson shall be responsible for attending at least two (2) non-consecutive Senate meetings per quarter to report on the Board's actions. - 4) Prepare the A.S.
 Food Bank's budget with the Treasurer and the AS Food Bank advisor/staff for the following year. - 5) Be responsible for overseeing the coordination of all the cooperative's programs and activities of the members, subCommittees, workers and volunteers. - 6) Serve as the official representative and spokesperson of the A.S.
 Food Bank. - 7) Stay abreast to the conditions of food and financial need on campus and in the community. - 8) Attend AS Assembly each quarter. - 9) Maintain working relationships with AS Food Bank Business Services in order for both organizations to work towards a common goal. - 10) Meet with each Committees voting members individually at least once a quarter. - 11) Serve as a liaison and attend the AS Assembly each quarter.